external

 Configuration properties:

 enabled: Enables the rule.0= off,1= warning,2= errordefault:"allow"or"disallow".
 Determines the default behavior for external imports that don't match any rulemessage: Custom error message for rule violations.
 Note that the default message provides detailed information about why the error occurred, so only define a custom message if necessary.
 See error messages for more informationrules: An array of rule objects processed in order to determine whether an import should be allowed.
 Each rule object contains:from:<element selectors>- If the file being analyzed matches this selector, the rule will be evaluated.
 Otherwise, it is skippeddisallow:<external module selectors>- If the imported external module matches this selector, the import is disallowed (can be overridden by a subsequent rule returning"allow")allow:<external module selectors>- If the imported external module matches this selector, the import is allowed (can be overridden by a subsequent rule returning"disallow")importKind:<string>- Optional.
-TypeScript only.
-Specifies whether the rule applies to value or type imports.
-Can be a string, array of strings, or micromatch pattern.
-Possible values:"value","type", or"typeof"message:<string>- Custom error message for this specific rule.
+Makes sense when using TypeScript only.
+If defined, the rule will only be evaluated for dependencies of the specified kind.
+Possible values:"value","type", or"typeof".
+If defined, the rule will only be evaluated for dependencies of the specified kind.message:<string>- Custom error message for this specific rule.
 See error messages for more information

 External Module Selectors